Short answer :

 Now, what's the command for this?
 Here it is:

-kubectl port-forward service/myservice <HOST_PORT>:<SERVICE_PORT>Let's check my services first:
+kubectl port-forward service/myservice <HOST_PORT>:<SERVICE_PORT>

 > kubectl get services